Clio (gastropod): Male stage

 In the male phase, organs of the animal are fully developed and Clio shows a gradual transition from juvenile to adult phase.
 The most typical characteristic of Clio in male phase is penis which is located dorsally in the neck region.
 The presence of the penis is not unique to the male phase as it can also be present in the individuals that are in hermaphroditic and female phases.
 The other organs that are also present are gonoduct and active accessory sexual gland, although the accessory sexual gland is not fully developed.
 The gonad has a follicle structure in Clio that are in the male phase.
 The gonoduct is connected to the gonad via lumen at the center of the gonad.
 The lumen is lined by ciliated epithelium.
-In the young gonads the majority of the cells are spermatogonium and primary spermatocytes, while the follicles that have developed germinating cells additionally contain contain secondary spermatocytes, spermatids and sperm cells.
+In the young gonads the majority of the cells are spermatogonium and primary spermatocytes, while the follicles that have developed germinating cells additionally contain secondary spermatocytes, spermatids and sperm cells.
 As the animal lives through the male phase the number of oogonia which can be found around the central lumen increases.